TIMEX Camper キャンパー

 Back to the Campers!
 Here is an oblique view of the dial.
 It really is, to me, the perfect watch dial.
 I used to say that about the Rolex Explorer ref.
 1016.
 Which I still believe has a superb dial.
 But ask me if I derive greater satisfaction from wearing the Explorer, vs one of these TIMEX Campers, and I will honestly tell you that I really don't.
 The casebacks on all my Campers has ASSEMBLED IN PHILIPPINES, and WATER RESISTANT.
 Some of the earliest Campers have ASSEMBLED IN TAIWAN.
 Note, also, the 75 on the back This indicates date of manufacture March 1991, according to this chart of production dates.
 This is my white hand Camper.
 The red one is from 1991, and the yellow one is from 1989.

 So, what about the different colored seconds hands?
 I've shown white, red, and yellow hands.
 By far, most of what you will find are Campers with all white hands.
 However, I have confirmed that TIMEX did make Campers with red and yellow seconds hands for a couple of years or so in the late 1980s and early1990s, for TIMEX Japan only.
 I did get the red and the yellow ones from Japan.
 However, I have no way of knowing for certain that the colored hands on mine are factory-authentic!
 Nothing would stop someone with moderate skill from removing the crystal, and carefully painting the hand with bright, glossy model airplane paint, right?
 I only say this because when something is rare, often people will try to modify the standard model to try to resemble the rare model.
 Either way, I'm not really bothered!
 I love the look of the colored hands, and knowing that TIMEX did create and sell such models is enough for me.
+Addition: scroll down very bottom to see pics of the authentic version of the yellow hand!

 Wait, what is this green one?
 It really is a striking look.
 But I think this is a fake!
 I believe someone has painted it on.
 But it's really beautiful!
 This watch is not mine, but I saw on a sales site in Japan.
 I almost got it, because it looks so nice.
 I say I think this is a fake only because I have confirmation of red and yellow hands, but not of a green hand.
 Nevermind, It's lovely, and I'd wear it if I owned it!